IGVF-DACC/igvf-ui/components/docs/sortable-grid.md

 # Sortable Grid Component

-The `SortableGrid` component renders a sortable (case insensitive) table of data with a header.
+The `SortableGrid` component renders a sortable table of data with a header.
 Pass in an array of objects to render — one object per row — as well as a column-configuration object that describes the column headers as well as other aspects about each column.
 Example:

 ```javascript
 // Array of objects to display in the table